 The ‘county bridge’ terminology is specific, indicating that this small stone bridge was part of an established ‘county road’ with a trust established for its maintenance.
-These were established by an Act of Parliament of 1878 but road-building really took off in the early 1800s, when a second act enabled road-builders to get some of their costs met by the government.
-Accordingly, Catterline Bridge could date from either the late 18th or early 19th centuries.
+These were established by various 18th and 19th century Acts of Parliament, road-building having taken off in the early 1800s, when an act enabled road-builders to get some of their costs met by the government.
+Accordingly, Catterline Bridge could date from either the 18th or early 19th centuries.

 NCN Route 1

 In addition to being useful to me, Catterline Bridge formed part of National Cycle Network Route 1, which had joined my road south from Mill of Uras, a little way north of Cotbank of Hilton, and which I would now be following south to Inverbervie and beyond.